mk12/sicp/notes/text.md

  «expn»)
 ```

 - The scope of a variable in a let-expression is the body.
-- This allows variables to be bound as locally as possible.
+This allows variables to be bound as locally as possible.
 - The variables in the let-expression are parallel and independent.
 They cannot refer to each other, and their order does not matter.
-- You can use let-expressions (`let`, `let*`, and `letrec`) instead of internal definitions (block structure).
+- You can use let-expressions instead of [internal definitions](@1.1.8.2).

 ::: exercises
 1.34